mertyurekli/mertyurekli/README.md

 - 🔭 I’m currently working in <a href="https://www.havelsan.com/en" target="blank">Havelsan</a>

-- 🌱 I’m currently Working on a Mobile App
+- 🌱 I’m currently Working on a Mac App

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning Swift && SwiftUI <a href="https://github.com/100rabhcsmc/100DaysOfSwift" target="blank">100DaysOfSwift</a>
+- 🌱 I’m currently learning Java && Spring Boot

 - 📫 How to reach me **mertyurekli28@gmail.com**